rmcgibbo/tungsten/README.md

 Public License for more details.
 You should have received a copy of the GNU Lesser General Public License along with this Module; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA.

-Tungsten also incorporates CSPARSE: a Concise Sparse matrix package, copyright (c) 2006, Timothy A.
-Davis. http://www.cise.ufl.edu/research/sparse/CSparse, which is licensed individually under the GNU Lesser General Public License, version 2.1 or later, the "inih" library, copyright (c) 2009, Brush Technology, and distributed under the New BSD license, and "irmsd" rritten by Imran
-S. Haque copyright (c) 2011 Stanford University and released under the traditional BSD.